 Oris vs Tag Heuer

-This review points out that a Tag Heuer may have a bigger resale value.
+Tag Heuer may have a bigger resale value.
 However, there are Oris watches that have more outstanding features than a Tag (such as the popular Oris Diver, which we will discuss further below).

 A Tag Heuer watch is usually more expensive than an Oris, but this does not mean that the Oris has a lower quality.
 Both are equally meticulously built by experts, but other factors come into play.
 For instance, Tag Heuer, which is owned by French conglomerate LVMH Moët Hennessy, has many A-list celebrity endorsers, which greatly affects the prices of its watches.